-In 2017, 18% of Allen County adults were current smokers and 20% were considered former smokers.
-62% of current smokers responded that they had stopped smoking for at least one day in the past year because they were trying to quit smoking.
+In 2017, 18% of Allen County adults were current smokers, and 20% were considered former smokers.
+Sixty-two percent (62%) of current smokers responded that they had stopped smoking for at least one day in the past year because they were trying to quit smoking.